mbelanger0/law-subjects/README.md

 `conda install geoplot -c conda-forge`

     *Installing Geoplot can take over 20 minutes.
-Be patient
+Be patient.

 `conda install --channel conda-forge geopandas`

 ## Generating Identical Data and Plots ##
 To generate identical data and plots, use `get_data` to get data from Congresses 117.
-The code should be `bills = get_data(117, 117, API_KEY)`
+The code should be `bills = get_data(117, 117, API_KEY)` to get data from just the 117th Congress.